McDonnell Douglas F/A-18 Hornet: Northrop's F-18L

 Northrop developed the F-18L as a potential export aircraft.
 Since it was not strengthened for carrier service, it was expected to be lighter and better performing, and a strong competitor to the F-16 Fighting Falcon then being offered to American allies.
 The F-18L's normal gross weight was lighter than the F/A-18A by 7700 lb, via lighter landing gear, lack of wing folding mechanism, reduced part thickness in areas, and lower fuel-carrying capacity.
-Though the aircraft retained a lightened tailhook, the most obvious external difference was removed "snags" on the leading edge of the wings and stabilators.
+Though the aircraft retained a lightened tailhook, the most obvious external difference was the removal of "snags" on the leading edge of the wings and stabilators.
 It still retained 71% commonality with the F/A-18 by parts weight, and 90% of the high-value systems, including the avionics, radar, and electronic countermeasure suite, though alternatives were offered.
 Unlike the F/A-18, the F-18L carried no fuel in its wings and lacked weapons stations on the intakes.
 It had three underwing pylons on each side, instead.

 The F/A-18L version followed to coincide with the U.S. Navy's F/A-18A as a land-based export alternative.
 This was essentially an F/A-18A lightened by about 2500 to 3000 lb; weight was reduced by removing the folding wing and associated actuators, implementing a simpler landing gear (single wheel nose gear and cantilever oleo main gear), and changing to a land-based tail hook.
 The revised F/A-18L included wing fuel tanks and fuselage stations of the F/A-18A.
 Its weapons capacity would increase from 13700 to 20000 lb, largely due to the addition of a third underwing pylon and strengthened wingtips (11 stations in total vs 9 stations of the F/A-18A).
 Compared to the F-18L, the outboard weapons pylons are closer to the wingtip missile rails.
-Because of the strengthened nonfolding wing, the wingtip missile rails were designed to carry either the AIM-7 Sparrow or Skyflash medium-range air-to-air missiles, in addition to the AIM-9 Sidewinder as found on the F/A-18A.
+Because of the strengthened nonfolding wing, the wingtip missile rails were designed to carry either the AIM-7 Sparrow (7F/7M/7P variants, same as the F/A-18A) or Skyflash medium-range air-to-air missiles, in addition to the AIM-9 Sidewinder as found on the F/A-18A.
 The F/A-18L was strengthened for a 9 g design load factor compared to the F/A-18A's 7.5 g factor.